 - Jobseeker’s Allowance

 - Universal Credit

-If this means you struggling to maintain the repayments to your other essential items of living, you can request that your council collect smaller payments.
-It is worth noting that your council does not have to agree however they will usually try to arrange it with you.
+If this means you need help to maintain the repayments to your other essential items of living, you can request that your council collect smaller payments.
+It is worth noting that your council does not have to agree; however, they will usually try to arrange it with you.

 High Court Enforcement Agents / Bailiffs

-If the council is still unable to collect enough of your assets to cover the outstanding council tax arrears, they can take you to court.
+They can take you to court if the council can still not collect enough of your assets to cover the outstanding council tax arrears.

-The court will assess and consider your individual circumstances and then decide if you:
+The court will assess and consider your circumstances and then decide if you:

 - can afford to pay the bill

-Whilst this is very rare, you can be sent to prison for up to 3 months if the court decides you don’t have a good reason to not pay your Council Tax and you refuse to do so.
+Whilst this is very rare, you can be sent to prison for up to 3 months if the court decides you don’t have a good reason not to pay your Council Tax and refuse to do so.

 If the court decides you have something to pay back, you may be able to arrange to pay your debt over time.